blolol/minecraft-mod-packs/packs/perkpack-5/README.md

 ### Shaders

-Perkpack comes with these shader packs, but you can also [add more](https://modrinth.com/discover/shaders?g=categories:iris)
+Perkpack comes with these shader packs, but you can also [add more](https://modrinth.com/discover/shaders?g=categories:iris) using Prism Launcher!

 * [Bliss](https://modrinth.com/project/ZvMtQlho)
 * [BSL](https://modrinth.com/project/Q1vvjJYV)